change-metrics/monocle/README.md

 ```

 The monocle API endpoint `api/1/get_projects` can be queried to
 retrieved the list defined projects for a given index.
+See the
+[Monocle OpenAPI][monocle-openapi].

 The monocle query endpoint handles the query parameter: `project`.